MediaComem/comem-archidep/ex/docker-compose-todolist.md

 exercise](./sftp-deployment.md), you had to do a few things to set up the
 database:

-1. Install the MySQL database server with `sudo apt install mysql-server`.
+1. Install the MySQL database server with `sudo apt install mysql-server`
-1. Perform the base configuration with `sudo mysql_secure_installation`.
-This
+1. Perform the base configuration with `sudo mysql_secure_installation`, including:
-   includes:
-   * Setting the MySQL root password.
+   - Setting the MySQL root password
-   * Various other security-related settings.
+   - Various other security-related settings
-1. Intialize the todolist database by running the PHP todolist's SQL script with `sudo mysql < todolist.sql`.
+1. Intialize the todolist database by running the PHP todolist's SQL script with `sudo mysql < todolist.sql`

 You will now learn to do the same in a Docker container with Docker Compose.